How Much Does

 Strictly speaking, a "professional" magician is one who earns most of his living from performing magic; but we'll use the "professional" term here to differentiate between a magician and a kids magician.
 Just sounds more...professional...than "adult entertainer," I'm sure you'll agree.

-It can be confusing trying to get an average number, since the blanket title “magician” covers the close-up magicians (not even remotely famous) who charge $5,000 or more for a strolling walk-around performance, and the same word includes the kids birthday party magician performing a $250 half-hour show for a 5 year old and friends.
+It can be confusing trying to get an average number, since the blanket title “magician” covers the close-up magicians (not even remotely famous) who charge $5,000 or more for a strolling walk-around performance, and the same title includes the kid's birthday party magician performing a $200 half-hour show for a 5-year-old.

 When you’re looking for a magician to entertain a sophisticated, discerning adult audience (or just an ordinary adult audience), looking up an “average” cost of hiring a magician on lead generation websites like Thumbtack or Gigmasters may lead you astray.